Executive Summary

 CFO Shortlist Final Verdict

-Pigment is the better choice for 80% of modern finance teams — particularly mid-market and upper-mid-market companies that want agility, modelling flexibility, ease of use, strong UX, and rapid deployment.
+Pigment is the better choice for 80% of modern finance teams — particularly mid-market and upper-mid-market companies that want agility, modeling flexibility, ease of use, strong UX, and rapid deployment.
 It is the most modern and intuitive FP&A platform on the market today.

 Anaplan is the better choice for large, global enterprises that require highly structured connected planning across finance, supply chain, HR, operations, and sales — especially if Anaplan expertise already exists internally.